Alexandria538/4-comma-Assignment_01/README.md

 [![4-comma][images-fig1]](https://example.com)

-*Figure 1.
-This is my 4-comma, explain what this 4-comma is trying to encaptulate.* *Ensure your image is high-definition, with a width greater than 3500 pixels.
-If your imafe is not wide enough, it will not fill the page!*
+*Fig. 1.
+This is my 4-comma, where a scientist character is trying to photograph a rare bird with his knowledge and application of recursive fractals in nature which he applied to a camouflage outfit.
+He waits for 7 hours and is irritated that it didn’t work, but unbeknownst to him, the rare bird has decided to use his hat as a perch.*

 <!-- Abstract -->
 ## Abstract